PilotKun/Discord-MAl/README.md

 **Register Commands:** Registers all the application (/) commands to the Discord server. ✅

 ## Future Enhancements
+- Function to edit your Anilist anime list from Discord.

-- Add support for managing manga watchlists.
+- Add support for manga managing & manga watchlists.

 - Integrate with other anime databases (e.g., MyAnimeList).